 FOR IMMEDIATE RELEASE:

-Read the full survey findings and methodology at mdbusinessclimate.org.
+Read the full survey findings at mdbusinessclimate.org.

 About the Maryland Public Policy Institute: Founded in 2001, the Maryland Public Policy Institute is a nonpartisan public policy research and education organization that focuses on state policy issues.
 The Institute’s mission is to formulate and promote public policies at all levels of government based on principles of free enterprise, limited government, and civil society.
 Learn more at mdpolicy.org.

 About the University of Baltimore’s Jacob France Institute: The Jacob France Institute serves as a leading source of high-quality statistical information and research covering the interaction of business, worker, and government investment decisions.
 We manage and participate in alliances with research partners in other states to further discovery of new information that shapes important business and government policy decisions.
 In conducting our research, we respect privacy, protect confidentiality, and shun partisanship.
 Learn more at http://www.jacob-france-institute.org/